nklabs/libnklabs/doc/nk_pjson.md

     }
 ```

-As stated above, we did not call nk_pjson_begin().
-Likewise, we did not
+As stated above, we did not call nk_pjson_begin(), relying instead on the
+automatic call to it by nk_pjson_string().
+Likewise, we did not call
-call nk_pjson_end(), assuming that it is called by common CLI code.
+nk_pjson_end(), assuming that it is called by common CLI code.

-When you print values form within an array, the name is ignored.
+When you print values from within an array, the name is ignored.

-Normally you should provide a nk_pjson_pop() to terminate each object or array.
-But
+Normally you should provide a nk_pjson_pop() to terminate each object or
-it's OK if you leave out the last one(s).  nk_pjson_end() automatically closes the whole
+array.
+But it's OK to leave out the last one(s).  nk_pjson_end()
-stack of open arrays or objects.
+automatically closes the whole stack of open arrays or objects.